OyvindSabo/compendiums/12-opencl.md

 | CUDA core                | Processing element |

 **CUDA** is less verbose than **OpenCL**, but **OpenCL** is offered on a wider selection of devices.

+Since **OpenCL** is platform agnostic, there’s no warplevel instrinsics like CUDA has.